-THERMOSTAT SENSING BULB (Thermostat Models Only)
+THERMOSTAT SENSING BULB

-The thermostat sensing bulb has been placed below the heater.
+Locate thermostat sensing bulb.

 - Place clamp on thermostat sensing bulb as shown in Figure 5.
 Clamp is provided in hardware package. - Snap clamp into upper mounting hole as shown in Figure 5.
 Mounting hole is located on lower left edge on back of heater.
 Make sure the thermostat sensing bulb is pointing up.